DarioBalinzo/kafka-connect-elasticsearch-source/README.md

 * Importance: high
 * Default: null

-``connector.fieldname_converter``
+``fieldname_converter``
-This fields determine which fieldname converter should be used.
+Configuring which field name converter should be used (allowed values: `avro` or `nop`).
-By default AVRO fieldname converter is used, this means that json field names should respect AVRO specifications (https://avro.apache.org/docs/current/spec.html#names)
+By default, the avro field name converter renames the json fields non respecting the avro specifications (https://avro.apache.org/docs/current/spec.html#names) in order to be serialized correctly.
-If you need to use non-avro compliant field names please set this parameter to NOP
+To disable the field name conversion set this parameter to `nop`.
 * Type: string
-* Importance: high
+* Importance: medium
-* Default: null
+* Default: avro